MacCampbell/ca-cryptic-sculpins/README.md

 ## Other Code
 In subdirectories

 /de-novo-git/ scripts for assembly of reference seqs.
-Corresponding data files are available at https://doi.org/10.25338/B86Q0K in de-novo-dryad
+Corresponding data files are available at https://doi.org/10.25338/B86Q0K in de-novo-dryad.tar.gz

+/additional-analysis-scripts/ scripts for additional analyses